microsoft/LUIS-Samples/examples/backup/readme.md

 ## Prerequisites
 - Lastest version of Node.js.
 - Install dependencies from package.json with `npm install`
-- In the backup.js file, change to programmaticKey to your own key.
+- In the backup.js file, change to authoringKey to your own key.

 ## Run backup
 - From command line, `npm start' or 'node backup.js'